linuxergr/camera-control-webcam-switch-indicator/README.md

 ## Solution (Why so?):

-- #### Provide an additional, or standalone, webcam & microphone switch which loads and unloads the uvc driver, in order to be on the safe side, as much as possible.
+- #### Provide an additional, or standalone, webcam & microphone switch which loads and unloads the uvc driver, in order to be on the safe side, as much as possible, instead of doing [this](https://linoxide.com/linux-how-to/disable-webcam-microphone-linux/)

 ## News - 2nd of Feb, 2020, final Development Stage for Release: